usbarmory/interlock/README.md

 managed by the protocol library.

-The user registration can be accomplished in the web interface, after logging in. using a dedicated action presented when the feature is compiled in and enabled in the configuration file.
+The user registration can be accomplished in the web interface, after logging in, using a dedicated action presented when the feature is compiled in and enabled in the configuration file.
 The registration process triggers, and prompts for, a verification code transmitted to the specified number via SMS or voice per user preference.